tsani/jerrington.me/posts/2023-04-02-generators-cps-streams-d17n.md

 to accomplish in the _next_ section: we will implement a generator as a stateful function `next`.
 Each time we call this function -- `next ()` -- it returns the next item in the sequence.
-The key idea in implementing this function is that just before returning an item in the sequence, we store the current _evaluation context_ in the reference.
+The key idea in implementing this function is that just before returning an item in the sequence, we store the current _evaluation context_ in a reference.
 Then, when the user of our generator calls `next ()` again, we restore the saved evaluation context.
 Evaluation then proceeds from that saved point up to the next item in the sequence.